telerik/kendo-ui-core/docs/framework/mvvm/bindings/value.md

     kendo.bind($("#view"), viewModel);
     </script>

-## Select value binding
+## Value Binding of select Elements

-When the `select` element has a set of predefined options Kendo MVVM will select the `option` whose `value` attribute is equal to value of the View-Model field.
+When the `select` element has a set of predefined options, Kendo UI MVVM selects the `option` whose `value` attribute is equal to the value of the View-Model field.

+### Select with Predefined Options

-### Use the value binding with a select with predefined options
+The example below demonstrates how to use the `value` binding with a `select` element with predefined options.

+###### Example

     <select data-bind="value: selectedColor">
         <option value="red">Red</option>